-Can I modify custody arrangements or visitation after the divorce?
+Can I change custody arrangements or visitation after the divorce?

-A: The Courts of this State have the ability to modify visitation and custody arrangements if they determine that there has been a material change of circumstances and that it is in the best interest of the child or children that the custodial or visitation arrangements be modified.
-An experienced family lawyer can guide you through this assessment and help you determine whether or not you have sufficient grounds to consider pursuit of the modification the underlying Court Order.
+You may be able to modify visitation and custody arrangements if there has been a change of circumstances, and it is in the best interest of the children.
+An experienced family lawyer can guide you through this assessment and help you determine whether or not you have sufficient grounds for modification.

 Can I move to another state with our child?

-This area of law has undergone major revisions since 2003 at which time the case of Bodne v.
-Bodne was handed down by the Supreme Court/Court of Appeals (Bob check cite).
-Just because you have decided that it is time to leave the state for personal reasons which include job change, need to care for an ailing parent or other reasons does not mean it is necessarily in the best interest of the child to relocate them to another state.
-Prior to 2003, the law favored the parent who was initially granted custody.
-Now the Court ultimately must determine if it is in the best interest of the child to be relocated to another state.
+Just because you have decided that it is time to leave the state for personal reasons that include job change, need to care for an ailing parent or other reasons does not mean it is necessarily in the best interest of the child to relocate them to another state.
+The court ultimately must determine if it is in the best interest of the child to be relocated to another state.

 What are custody evaluations?

-A custody evaluation is a process in which a mental health professional (usually a psychologist) evaluates both parties and the children and makes a specific recommendation to the Court.
-It is the evaluator’s responsibility to determine what is in the best interest of the child and to make specific recommendations to the Court regarding issues of visitation, custody and decision making.
+A custody evaluation is a process in which a mental health professional (usually a psychologist) evaluates both parties and the children.
+It is the evaluator’s responsibility to determine what is in the best interest of the child and to make specific recommendations to the court regarding issues of visitation, custody and decision-making.

 What happens if my ex-spouse files bankruptcy?

 This is not an easy question to answer.
 Generally, alimony and child support are not dischargeable in bankruptcy.
 For example, if your husband was to make your car payments and fails to pay, the creditor may be discharged.